 Eva Jimenez, Vice President of Economic Workforce and Development, Shasta College

 In addition to her role as Executive Director of the Shasta College Foundation, Eva Jimenez currently serves as the Vice President of Economic and Workforce Development where she manages grant managers and is responsible for the outcomes of numerous grants totaling close to $15 million.
 Many of these grants involve partnerships with K-12 and community industry partners.
-Ms. Jimenez began her journey at Shasta College as a business instructor fourteen years ago.
+Ms. Jimenez began her journey at Shasta College as a business instructor seventeen years ago.
 She delivered courses in business management, marketing, entrepreneurship, leadership and other business-related topics.
 Ms. Jimenez played an integral role in delivering customer service modules to many community partners during her instructional years.
-For the past eight years, Ms. Jimenez has served as an instructional administrator, which allows her to utilize her twenty years of private-industry management experience.
+For the past nine years, Ms. Jimenez has served as an administrator which allows her to utilize her twenty years of private-industry management experience.

 Prior to Shasta College, Ms. Jimenez worked for a financial institution in Sacramento, California where she managed over 180 employees.
 Ms. Jimenez has earned her master’s degree in business administration, which coupled with over twenty years of experience in professional, organized, and customer-oriented environments is a testament to her drive and passion for the promotion of economic growth through high quality education and services that focus on workforce improvement.